 PhD research fellow receives an annual work expense funding which can be used for conference participation, research visits, and equipment.
 The place of employment is Campus Bergen.
 The candidate is expected to spend 3-6 months in another academic environment during the research period.

-The PhD research fellow must hold a master’s degree within communications technology, communication systems or in a closely related field.
+The PhD research fellow must hold a master’s degree within communications technology, communication systems, software engineering/ computer science with a solid basis in network protocols, or in a closely related field.

 Candidates who are in the final stage of completing a master’s degree (but who has not yet been awarded a master’s degree) may also qualify for the position.
 In this case, a draft of the master thesis and a transcript showing grades of currently completed course work must be submitted with the application.
 If the candidate is called for an interview, then the final version of the master thesis and a complete transcript of grades on the master’s degree must be provided at the time of the interview.

-A solid background in communication systems engineering and embedded software development is required.
-Experience with network and link layer in sensor networks, and in underwater/acoustic communication will be considered an advantage when candidates are ranked.
+A solid background in communication systems engineering or software development is required.
+Experience with network and link layer in sensor networks, embedded systems, or in underwater/acoustic communication will be considered an advantage when candidates are ranked.

 In addition to the required educational and scientific background, the following criteria will be evaluated: competence and grades on completed course work (at least C on average in the ECTS grading system), quality of the master’s thesis (excellent grade, the equivalent of grade B or better on the ECTS grading system), publications (if any), research and teaching experience, practical communication technology and software development skills and experience.
 A possible outline of a research plan for a potential PhD project will also be taken into account.